-See letters from Federated I and II, ICI I and II, and USBFS.
+$^{^{135}\,}See$ letters from Federated I and II, ICI I and II, and USBFS.

-See letters from ICI I and II and Federated I and II.
+$^{^{136}\,}See$ letters from ICI I and II and Federated I and II.

-Id.
+137 Id.
 One of these commenters estimated the additional mailing costs of sending the prospectuses separately at approximately \$1.5 million per year.
 See letter from Federated II.

-See letter from ICI II.
+$^{^{139}\,}See$ letter from ICI II.

-that the post-effective amendment that contains the related information becomes effective; 140
+Files must be filed either concurrently with the filing or in a subsequent amendment that is filed on or before the date that the post-effective amendment that contains the related information becomes effective; 140

-- For initial registration statements and post-effective amendments filed other than pursuant to paragraph (b)(1)(i), (ii), (v), or (vii) of Rule 485, Interactive Data Files must be filed in a subsequent amendment on or before the date the registration statement or post-effective amendment that contains the related information becomes effective; 141 and - For any form of prospectus filed pursuant to Rule 497(c) or (e), funds must submit the Interactive Data File concurrently with the filing.
+• For initial registration statements and post-effective amendments filed other than pursuant to paragraph (b)(1)(i), (ii), (v), or (vii) of Rule 485, Interactive Data Files must be filed in a subsequent amendment on or before the date the registration statement or post-effective amendment that contains the related information becomes effective; 141 and

+• For any form of prospectus filed pursuant to Rule 497(c) or (e), funds must submit the Interactive Data File concurrently with the filing.
 142

 We recognize that many funds will experience changes in workflow and associated costs once the filing period is eliminated.
 However, we believe that eliminating the 15 business day filing period will significantly improve the timely availability of risk/return summary XBRL information for investors, other market participants, and other data users, yielding substantial benefits.
 Two commenters indicated that the benefits of XBRL data are currently not being realized for many potential data users, including data aggregators and (indirectly) investors, due to the filing period.
-For data aggregators responding to demand for the data earlier than 15 business days after the effective date of the related filing, eliminating this period will remove the need for time-consuming manual extraction of this information from HTML or ASCII filings and allow data aggregators to obtain this data earlier, thereby expediting
+143 For data aggregators responding to demand for the data earlier than 15 business days after the effective date of the related filing, eliminating this period will remove the need for time consuming manual extraction of this information from HTML or ASCII filings and allow data aggregators to obtain this data earlier, thereby expediting the availability of the data and related analysis to investors.
+144 Further, the transition of funds to Inline XBRL will entail embedding XBRL tags into the HTML filing, reducing the need for a separate XBRL filing period.